SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Delete

-The Delete request message is not used for REPP.
+The Delete request message is not used for RPP.

 Example XML Domain Delete response: